sgmurphy/wordpress-plugins/kadence-blocks/readme.txt

 == Frequently Asked Questions ==

 = Where do I report security bugs found in this plugin? = Please report security bugs found in the source code of the Kadence Blocks plugin through the Patchstack Vulnerability Disclosure Program https://patchstack.com/database/vdp/kadence-blocks.
 The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this plugin.

 == Security Policy ==

 = Reporting Security Bugs =

-Please report security bugs found in the
-Kadence Blocks plugin's source code through the Patchstack Vulnerability Disclosure
+Please report security bugs found in the Kadence Blocks plugin's source code through the Patchstack Vulnerability Disclosure Program https://patchstack.com/database/vdp/kadence-blocks.
-Program https://patchstack.com/database/vdp/kadence-blocks.
 The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this plugin.

 == Changelog ==

+= 3.2.26 =
+Release Date: March 6th 2024
+* Update: Image importer for design library.
+* Update: Improve js formatting.
+* Fix: Styling issue with some infobox title headings.
+* Fix: Tabs block inside advanced query card.
+* Fix: Issue with image sizes in design library.
+* Fix: Issue with missing option to choose Swedish in ai language settings.

 = 3.2.25 =
 Release Date: February 27th 2024